-NJSBA’s Candidate Kit provides vital resources, as downloadable PDFs listed below, as well as links to important websites for anyone considering running for their local school board.
+NJSBA’s Candidate Kit provides vital resources (downloadable PDFs listed below), as well as links to important websites for anyone considering running for their local school board.

 If you are considering serving on your school board, take advantage of NJSBA’s online briefings that provide details about the responsibilities of serving on a local board of education.
 NJSBA’s online briefings include three videos that address leadership, legal issues, and the role of a board member.
 Candidates can also listen to a recorded online radio broadcast, “What Board Members Need to Know When They’re Elected.”

 Circular for Petitions – On March 31, 2014, the Honorable Mary Jacobson, A.J.S.C., Assignment Judge of Mercer County, issued an opinion and order in the case of Empower Our Neighborhood, et al. v.
 Guadagno, et al. The order states, in part, that a circulator for school board nomination petitions is not required to be a registered voter or resident of the jurisdiction of the candidate, but must otherwise be eligible to vote in New Jersey.
+Attorney General’s Ruling

 - How to Become a School Board Member and Frequently Asked Questions